-I love Italian wool, it is very soft, light, smooth and of the highest quality. dark colors with light or faint pin stripes, thin pin stripes with about one inch between them, offer a slender and taller look. i suggest going to a men's fine clothier, such as Brook's Brothers and check out the fabrics and styles. oh two button jackets only, four buttons are out of style and three buttons are fading fast References : of all the suits i own, my Italian wools are far and away my favorites.
+I love Italian wool, it is very soft, light, smooth and of the highest quality. dark colors with light or faint pin stripes, thin pin stripes with about one inch between them, offer a slender and taller look.
+I suggest going to a men’s fine clothier, such as Brook’s Brothers and check out the fabrics and styles.
+Oh two button jackets only, four buttons are out of style and three buttons are fading fast

 References :